justrehimov/kafka/README.md

 A brief description of what this project does and who it's for

+In this project you can send data to another service using Apache Kafka

 Run docker-compose file using ```docker compose up``` command, but change ip addresses in docker-compose.yml with your local ip address before using command

 Run kafka-producer project, then